 One article argued that women should be allowed to exercise any all professions exercised by men.
 Another advanced then-controversial ideas around women’s rights to claim and protect children when the father was unknown (suggesting sexual liberation for women).

-Taken as a whole, De Gouges’ Déclaration was remarkably progressive, forthright, and sophisticated in the way it referenced and retooled existing philosophical ideas on rights, not to mention turn sexist and misogynistic rhetoric about “Nature” and femininity on its head.
+Taken as a whole, De Gouges’ Déclaration was remarkably progressive, forthright, and sophisticated in the way it referenced and retooled existing philosophical ideas on rights– not to mention for the ways it turned sexist and misogynistic rhetoric about “Nature” and femininity on its head.

 In the Postscript, she reworked many of the ideas advanced by Jean-Jacques Rousseau in his Social Contract to persuade readers that women are just as deserving of natural rights– and citizenship– as men.
 She exhorts fellow women to follow her lead: “Woman, wake up; the tocsin of reason is resounding throughout the universe: acknowledge your rights.”